audioburst-labs/AudioburstPlayer-iOS/README.md

 Parameters description:

-- applicationKey - String - application key obtained from [Audioburst Publishers](https://publishers.audioburst.com/),
+- appKey - String - application key obtained from [Audioburst Publishers](https://publishers.audioburst.com/),
-- action - Action enum - one of the types of playlists currently supported by the library,
+- playerAction - `PlayerAction` enum - one of the types of playlists currently supported by the library,
-- actionValue - String - id of playlist that you would like to play,
-- mode - Mode enum - mode in which you would like player to appear (Button or Banner),
+- mode - `PlayerMode` enum - mode in which you would like player to appear (`button` or `banner`),
-- theme - Theme enum - theme of the players (Dark or Light),
+- theme - `PlayerTheme` enum - theme of the players (`dark` or `light`),
 - accentColor - String - color of accents in players.
 It needs to be a hex value that starts with `#` character,
 - autoPlay - Boolean - whether player should start automatically playing after loading playlist or not.

+Possible `playerAction` values:

+- channel(category: String)
+- userGenerated(id: String)
+- sopurce(id: String)
+- account(id: String)
+- voice(data: Data?)

+Most of the options above accepts String as a parameter (`category` or `id`).
+`voice` playlist is a special type that accepts byte array from PCM file that should contain a voice saying what user would like to listen about.

 ### Step 3.
 Loading Audioburst content